Amiga CD32 Retrospective

 Despite the unit being a reasonably impressive piece of hardware (and laying claim to being the first true 32-bit console), it never reached the heights of other consoles of the era and finally signalled the end of Commodore along with the lower end Amiga models.

-Let's look back with a tinge of sadness at an ill fated machine that just did not have quite enough about it to compete with the more established technology of the era...
+Let's look back with a tinge of sadness at an ill fated machine that just did not have quite enough to compete with the more established technology of the era...